arka2696/LIVR-HPC-Containers/Svetlana-singularity.md

-Below is a finalized Markdown file you can paste on GitHub.
-It includes the complete Singularity (Apptainer) definition file for the Svetlana container as well as instructions for building and running the container with GPU support.
+Complete recipe for creating Singularity (Apptainer) definition file for the Svetlana container as well as instructions for building and running the container with GPU support.

 ---